 • Incubation temp 70°C

 • Sample valve 80°C

 • Transfer line 90°C

 • Incubation time 240 seconds

 • Syringe temp 80°C

 • Agitator speed 500 rpm

-• Fill speed $1000 \mu L/sec$
+• Fill speed 1000 μL/sec

 • Injection speed 1000 μL/sec

 • Syringe 2.5 mL headspace

 Calibrators, controls, and case samples are prepared and analyzed singly.
 If a case sample is positive, it will be realiquotted and confirmed on a second run.
 Negative case samples may be reported with the quantitative results from the initial run.
-Case samples shall be maintained at room temperature.
+Case samples shall be maintained in a refrigerator.
 Refer to the Quality Control section for batch analysis requirements.